Well, Just You Wait!: Other characters

 The story also features a supporting cast of animal characters, the most commonly appearing of whom is the physically strong and heavy Hippopotamus (Бегемот Begemot), who participates in various roles (e.g., a museum caretaker, shop keeper, passer-by, doorkeeper, etc.) and whom the Wolf usually annoys and has to run away from.
 In Episode #5 (1972), the Hare finds the Wolf hidden among watermelons (the Wolf's cap camouflages him in the scene).
 The Hare recommends to the passing Hippopotamus, who's also looking to buy melons, one which actually winds up being the Wolf's head.
 The Hippopotamus squeezes Wolf's head to test the ripeness of the "watermelon", and inadvertently forces him out of hiding.
 The episode ends with Wolf (on a washbowl) sliding down into the Moscow Metro and slamming head-on into, and ending up under the Hippopotamus.

 Another repeating character is the Cat (Кот Kot), who is an illusionist and appears in several stage performances throughout the series.
 The Cat is shown to be a good magician, but very self-absorbed and highly sensitive to applause.
 In Episode #9 (1976), the Cat traps the Wolf in his levitation act (which saves the Hare from being caught).
 He drops the Wolf twice in his act to acknowledge and accept the applause from the Hare.

 One of the most appearing on-screen secondary characters in a single episode is the Walrus (морж Morzh), who is the uniformed navy captain of the ship in Episode #7, who keeps interfering with the Wolf's attempts at boarding the ship and/or attempting to capture the Hare.
 However, once the Wolf is on board, he pretends to mop the deck in front of the Captain, tricking him into believing he is one of the crew members.
 The Captain is later seen closing the lid on top of the boat's storage room, which results in the Wolf and Hare being trapped together in the darkness.

-Other animals are shown in the series, including bears, red foxes, elephants, beavers, dogs, and pigs (in a swimming suit with three bras).
+Other animals are shown in the series, including bears (often depicted as the Militsiya), red foxes, elephants, beavers, dogs, and pigs (in a swimming suit with three bras).

 Episode structure

-Each 10-minute episode starts with a logo of the studio (Soyuzmultfilm in episodes 1-18, Studio 13 in episodes 17 and 18, and Christmas Films in episodes 19 and 20), after which a prologue begins.
+Each 10-minute episode starts with a logo of the studio (Soyuzmultfilm in episodes 1–18, Studio 13 in episodes 17 and 18, and Christmas Films in episodes 19 and 20), after which a prologue begins.
 The prologue is a separate short story, approximately 2 minutes long, at the end of which the Wolf shouts "Well, [rabbit], just you wait!".
 After that, the screen shows the show's title and episode with the opening credits roll.
 The remainder of the episode is covered by the main plot, also ending with Wolf shouting "Well, just you wait!".